mir-am/LIBTwinSVM/docs/source/examples/API/me_cv.rst

-An example of model evaluation with cross validation
+An example of model evaluation with cross-validation
 =====================================================

 This user guide is provided to help you evaluate the model with cross validation.